SamuelHathcock/NeuroCircuitSim/README.md

 that takes your set of inputs and gives the correct output for every instance.

 # ToDo:
+  - Refactor Neuron and Axon object array as a dictionary.
+  - Moar tests.
--IncidenceList details
+  - IncidenceList details
--All neurons must be connected to each other. ie no stray neurons.
+  - All neurons must be connected to each other. ie no stray neurons or island clusters.
--Step() needs fixing, neuron should be off if it is not activated by other neurons by the next Step.
+  - Step() needs fixing, neuron should be off if it is not activated by other neurons by the next Step.
+(Test)
--Make "example circuits" tab to show off real life neural circuits the program has sucessfully made.
--(!!!)Make readOutput(), if an output neuron is activated record the "total output"(whatever this means).
+  - (!!!)Make readOutput(), if an output neuron is activated record the "total output".
--Color axons based on weather they are exitatory or inhibitory.
+  - Color axons based on weather they are exitatory or inhibitory.
--GUI has graphs and tools to help you visualize what's going on.

 Future version details to work out:
--Determine weather cyclical NCs are legal in the models, or weather it should be an added option.
+  - Determine weather cyclical NCs are legal in the models, or weather it should be an added option.
--Currently the time intervals are dicrete and not continuous, meaning only digital(and not analog) computation can be modeled.
+  - Currently the time intervals are dicrete and not continuous, meaning only digital computation can be modeled.
+  - (UI) Make "example circuits" tab to show off real life neural circuits the program has sucessfully made.
+  - (UI) include tools to help you visualize what's going on (This is where Pythons scientific libraries would be amazing, could transition project to Python in the future for this reason alone).
   *A simple test case for the Genetic Algorithm would be to see if it can produce the neual circuit equivalent of a "half adder", the essential component to add 2 bits in a computer.